Ashu-Dev7/Tic-Tac-Toe/README.md

 ## Features

 - **Two-Player Mode:** Play against another player on the same device.
-- **Responsive Design:** Works seamlessly on both desktop and mobile devices.
 - **Visual Feedback:** Clear indicators for player turns and winning combinations.
 - **Clean Code:** Well-organized HTML, CSS, and JavaScript for easy understanding and modification.